luttje/gmod-net-mongodb/README.md

-# Gmod MongoDB Wrapper (WIP)
+# Gmod MongoDB Wrapper (Abandoned)

-> ## 🏫 For Educational Purposes
-> This repository serves mostly as a Developer reference for your own projects.
-I no longer play Garry's Mod, so **this is a side-project that I do not intend to actively maintain.**

-> ## 🚧 WIP!
-(Unstable Code)
+> ## 🚧 Abandoned!
+Unfinished and Unstable Code
-> This project is under active development.
-Semantic versioning is only loosely being adhered to and you can only get these guarantees:
-> * **Everything will change.**
-> * **Code will change radically and break.**
+> This project is no longer maintained.
+It is publicly archived in the hope that it may be a useful reference to those working with [Gmod.NET](https://github.com/GmodNET/GmodDotNet).

 This is a Garry's Mod module that has the goal to expose all [.NET MongoDB Driver](https://docs.mongodb.com/drivers/csharp/) functionality to Lua.
 We do this by automatically binding all public classes, methods, properties and fields in the MongoDB .NET Driver. [&raquo; See 'Differences with the MongoDB .NET Driver'](https://luttje.github.io/gmod-net-mongodb/#differences-with-the-mongodb-net-driver)